 The WA dhufish is a premium quality finfish with attributes suitable for aquaculture.
-Continued research into developing culture techniques for WA dhufish is necessary to 1) provide a high value species to the aquaculture industry in WA; 2) alleviate fishing pressure on the wild population of dhufish by meeting demand with farmed fish and enabling better management of the fishery.
+Continued research into developing culture techniques for high value finfish in general is necessary to: 1) provide a high value species to the aquaculture industry in WA; 2) alleviate fishing pressure on the wild populations of marine fish by meeting demand with farmed fish and to enable better management of the fishery.

 1) There are currently several companies committed to farming marine finfish in WA.
 The species available for culture (snapper and black bream) have low to medium level prospects for price and markets.
 An urgent need exists for the development of technology suitable to culture a high priced, market driven species to support the endeavours of this fledgling industry.
-It is probable that the cost of dhufish culture would be similar to that of other marine finfish species.
-Therefore the high economic value of the WA dhufish would result in higher profit margins and more flexibility in the way the industry can develop and grow.
-This may be particularly important to establish an economically viable marine finfish farming industry in WA.
+Although it is technically possible to produce WA dhufish, the current cost of dhufish culture would be significantly higher to that of other marine finfish species.

 There are concerns regarding the use of seacages for the grow-out phase of marine finfish farming along the WA coastline.
 These concerns include the limited number of potential protected sea-cage sites along the high-energy coastline of WA and the perceived environmental impact of seacages, including damage to seagrass beds and euthrophication.
 These problems can be minimised by the establishment of land based facilities, as these facilities can clean up effluent water prior to discharge, and it is not necessary for them to be located in protected sites.
 Land based grow-out facilities are however, more expensive to establish than sea-based grow-out cages and the greater potential margins offered by a high value species will be very important.
-In addition it is likely that techniques developed for this deep water reef dwelling fish will be transferable to other highly valued species occupying a similar niche.
+It is possible that techniques developed for the WA dhufish (a deep water reef dwelling fish) will be transferable to other highly valued species occupying a similar niche.

 2) Fisheries WA have recently identified dhufish as a species "at risk" and requiring close monitoring.
-The development of reliable culture technology for dhufish and the subsequent establishment of a dhufish culture industry has potential to alleviate commercial fishing pressure, by enabling demand to be met by farmed dhufish and potentially enabling restocking to be undertaken.
+The development of culture technology for WA dhufish may enable the government, at some time in the future, to facilitate the restocking of this valuable species into their natural habitat.

 Little is known about the biology and ecology of dhufish in the wild.
-The lack of information available has meant that Fisheries WA management strategies (bag and size limits) have been developed in the absence of rigorous data (Sudmeyer et al, 1990).
+The lack of information available has meant that historic Fisheries WA management strategies (bag and size limits) have been developed in the absence of rigorous data (Sudmeyer et al, 1990).
 More information about the life history of dhufish is clearly important.
 Information gained during the culture project has already been used by fisheries researchers and managers.
 For example, prior to the successful culturing of dhufish larvae at the ADU, dhufish larvae had never before been observed.
 In addition, research conducted as an adjunct to this project (funded by the Recreational Fishing Advisory Committee) indicated that dhufish caught in the depths of over 20 metres are unlikely to survive due to barotrauma related injuries.
 If substantiated with further research, this has major implications for fisheries management in that current practice is to impose a size limit and return undersized fish to the sea.
-Therefore the research from this prospect will have broader ramifications than just the aquaculture industry.
+Therefore the research from this project has broader ramifications than just for the aquaculture industry.